 "9 There was the true Light which, coming into the world, enlightens every man.
 10 He was in the world, and the world was made through Him, and the world did not know Him.
 11 He came to His own, and those who were His own did not receive Him.
 12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, 13 who were born, not of blood nor of the will of the flesh nor of the intention of man, but of God.
 14 And the Word became flesh, and dwelt among us.
 We saw His glory as the only begotten from the Father, full of grace and truth.
 15 John testified about Him and cried out, saying, "This was He of whom I said, 'He who comes after me has a higher rank than I, for He existed before me.'"
 16 For of His fullness we have all received, and grace upon grace.
 17 For the Law was given through Moses; grace and truth were realized through Jesus Christ.
 18 No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him."

-If it is, then are you a pagan for celebrating the day of Christ's birth?
-The historical false proof that Christmas is pagan is thrown at you with overwhelming emotional authoritarianism.
+If it is, then are you a pagan for celebrating the day of Christ's birth on December 25th?
+The historical false proof that Christmas is pagan is thrown at you with overwhelming emotional force.
+Typically, a discussion of paganism will start in the Old Testament and then go into Christmas, which is pagan.
 Is emotionalism based on biblical truth?
 How about historical facts?
 We know the origin of Christmas (birth of Christ) is biblical.
 The story of our Savior starts with His birth because the prophets mentioned He was coming.
 We suspect the anti-Christmas vehemence is agenda-driven.
 We ask this question because born-again believing Christians are not worshipping pagan deities by participating in the birth of Christ called Christmas today.
-I spoke to a Torah-keeping brother who said, "Yes, Christmas is pagan."
-I asked how that could be, and he shared, "When you put a present under the tree, you are 'bowing' down to the tree."
-I was stunned.
-The logic he displayed defied logic.
-Yeah, no. Worshipping a pagan deity requires one to engage the diety knowingly.
+Why weren't Christians committed to Christ worshipping pagan deities in early church times?
+Because most were fleeing for their lives from persecution.

 In our research, there were pagan celebrations that started around the time of 274 AD, but they appear to be in response to Christians in Rome celebrating the birth of Christ!
 We then ask what came first, the "chicken or the egg?"
 "However, it has also been argued that, on the contrary, Emperor Aurelian, who in 274 instituted the holiday of the Dies Natalis Solis Invicti, did so partly as an attempt to give a pagan significance to a date already important for Christians in Rome.[76]